 Now It’s Your Turn!

-I’ve really enjoyed cooking and especially eating all the butternuts squash that was prepared for this post.
-Now it’s your turn!
+I’ve really enjoyed cooking and especially eating all the butternut squash that was prepared for this post.

-Please share with us in the comments below your favorite method of cooking butternut squash.
 Do you cook it whole?
-Do you like to roast butternut squash or do you prefer to saute it?
+Do you like to roast butternut squash, or do you prefer to saute it?
 Do you use a method that isn’t mentioned in this post?

 If you’ve never cooked butternut squash before, I hope you will experiment with different methods and choose the one that works for you.